blueboxgroup/octavia/doc/virtual-appliance-api.md

 Typical response codes are:
 * 200 OK - Operation was completed as requested.
-* 201 Created - Operation successfully resulted in the creation / processingx
+* 201 Created - Operation successfully resulted in the creation / processing
 of a file.
 * 403 Invalid Request - API script does not recognize the specified URL or HTTP method.